BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 101 -> tuple3:[country_code]
 ```

-...thanks to that approach, we can use similar to B-tree structure to search through custom, complex types (with more than one value).
+...thanks to that approach, we can use B-tree structure to search through custom, complex types (with more than one value).

 ### GIST

 Generalized Search Tree.
 In Postgres, it is just a template for a balanced, search tree based index on top of which we can build our own implementation.
-One of its most commonly used implementations is <a href="https://en.wikipedia.org/wiki/R-tree">R-tree</a> used for   searching through multidimensional data, such as rectangles or geographic coordinates.
+One of its most commonly used instances is <a href="https://en.wikipedia.org/wiki/R-tree" target="_blank">R-tree</a> used for searching through multidimensional data, such as rectangles or geographic coordinates.
 Why is it useful in this context?
 We can define our own comparison and equality operators (and others, custom ones) to query our data appropriately.
 Using coordinates, is (0, 1) greater than (1, 0)?
 Do questions like that even have a place with this data type?
 We can define these operators as we wish, which allows for new usages of tree-based indexes, like mentioned above R-tree.
-There is an implementation of it in <a href="https://www.postgresql.org/docs/current/functions-geometry.html" target="_blank">PostgreSQL itself</a> and there is also a <a href="https://postgis.net" target="_blank">famous PostGIS project</a> with its own instance of R-Tree.
+There is an implementation of it in <a href="https://www.postgresql.org/docs/current/gist-builtin-opclasses.html" target="_blank">PostgreSQL itself</a> and there is also the <a href="https://postgis.net/workshops/postgis-intro/indexing.html" target="_blank">PostGIS project</a> with its own implementation of R-Tree.

 ### BRIN

 Its name stands for Block Range INdex.
 It is helpful for fields that have some natural correlation with their physical location within the table.
 What does it mean exactly?
 It means that the more *orderly* our inserts are, the more useful this index is.
-The more naturally incremental/decremental an indexed field is, the more efficient this index becomes.
+The more naturally incremental/decremental the indexed field is, the more efficient this index becomes.
 By orderly I mean something like date/timestamp/version fields where we always/almost always insert new records (according to this field).
 Let's say that we have a table:
 ```
 CREATE TABLE event (
   id UUID PRIMARY KEY,